How to care for your dinghy sails

 Reduce sun damage

 Not only can sails get damaged by the wind, they can get damaged by the sun too.
 When the boat is not in use, don't forget to put a cover or bag on the sails to help prolong their life.
-Ultra-violet degradation can be prevented through proper care and will save you plenty of money in the long run.
+Ultra-violet (UV) degradation can be prevented through proper care and will save you plenty of money in the long run.

 Test the cloth